zsh77/turborepo-starter-with-tailwind/README.md

 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo
 - `@repo/tailwind-config`: unified configs of `tailwind.config.ts` and `postcss.config.js`

+Attention: In the project I've used:

+- `config-typescript` as directory name for `@repo/typescript-config` package
+- `config-eslint` as directory name for `@repo/eslint-config` package
-Attention: In the project I've used `config-typescript`, `config-eslint` and `config-tailwind` as directory names of respectively `@repo/typescript-config`, `@repo/eslint-config` and `@repo/tailwind-config` packages.
-The naming of directories are done this way to start with `config` so that editors place them next to each other and having a better developer experience while looking for config packages and no other reasons!
+- `config-tailwind` as directory name for `@repo/tailwind-config` package

+The naming of directories are done this way to start with `config-` so that editors put them next to each other and having a better developer experience while looking for config packages and no other reasons!

 ### Utilities